Controlling Human Utilization of Failure-Prone Systems via Taxes: Characterization of Pure Nash Equilibrium and Social Optimum

-Consider a Fragile CPR game with a fixed tax rate $t \in [0,\bar{t})$.
-We define the {\it best response} correspondence of a player $i$ as $B_i({\bf x}_{-i}) := \argmax_{x_i\in[0,1]} \mathbb{E}u_i(x_i,{\bf x}_{-i})$, where $\mathbb{E}u_i(\cdot)$ is defined in \eqref{eq:taxedutility1}.
-While $\mathbb{E}u_i(x_i,{\bf x}_{-i})$ is not concave in $x_i \in [0,1]$, we will show that $B_i(\cdot)$ is single-valued and continuous in ${\bf x}_{-i}$.
 We start with the following lemma.
 While the proof largely follows from identical arguments as the proof of Lemma 1 in \cite{hota2014fragility} (where we considered Fragile CPR games without taxation), we present it here as the proof formally defines several important quantities that are useful in the analysis throughout the paper.
 Recall that $\bar{x}_{-i}$ denotes the total investment by all players other than $i$.